ml5885/model_internal_sleuthing/README.md

-# Finding Lexical Identity and Inflectional Morphology in Modern Language Models

-This repository contains the code for the paper **Model Internal Sleuthing: Finding Lexical Identity and Inflectional Morphology in Modern Language Models**.

----

 ## Overview

 This codebase implements a pipeline for extracting hidden activations from language models and training classifiers on those activations to predict lexeme and inflectional features.
 It also provides scripts for unsupervised analysis, intrinsic dimensionality (PCA), and analogy completion experiments.